 Hermit Road is a popular 7-mile route located at the west end of the south rim and takes its visitors along many beautiful scenic viewpoints before arriving at Hermit’s rest.

 During the winter months, this road is open to private vehicles, while during the rest of the year, you will need to hop on the park’s shuttle bus to access this point.
 This route offers some of the best views in the canyon, including Hopi Point, Mohave Point and Pima Point.

 There really isn’t a better way to experience the Grand Canyon and soak in all the beautiful views, than doing it from a helicopter flying above!

-Helicopter rides above the Grand Canyon provides a truly unique experience and gives visitors views of the canyon you can’t get anywhere or anyway else.
+Helicopter rides above the Grand Canyon provide a truly unique experience and give visitors views of the canyon you can’t get anywhere or anyway else.
 These tours can be a bit on the pricier side; however, you won’t regret this experience at the Grand Canyon.

 Day 5: Page, Arizona – Horseshoe Bend, Antelope Canyon

 There are so many Page AZ attractions and things to do in Page Arizona you won’t want to miss this northeastern Arizona city.
 Page is full of amazing and jaw-dropping natural and interesting formations such as Antelope Canyon and Horseshoe Bend.